haskell/haskell-language-server/docs/features.md

 ## Formatting

 Format your code with various Haskell code formatters.
+The default Haskell code formatter is `ormolu`, and the Haskell formatter be configured via the `formattingProvider` option.

 | Formatter       | Provided by                  |
 | --------------- | ---------------------------- |